nickloman/nickloman.github.com/_posts/2016-02-03-behind-the-paper-real-time-portable-sequencing-for-ebola-surveillance.md

 The project looked hopeless at this stage.

 Around that time, in March, I had a chance meeting with Jon Green from PHE.
 He said that he knew of a colleague who was helping in Guinea who might be interested in trialling the system.
 His name was Miles Carroll and I realised quickly was notable for being the type of guy that just got stuff (shizz) done.
 Miles was working with the European Mobile Laboratories and Stephan Günther who had establishe an entire network of diagnostic laboratories in West Africa, testing over 10,000 samples during the epidemic.
+Miles had also previously sequenced 180 Ebola samples working with the University of Liverpool.
 He said “we’ve got the samples, we’ve got the ethics; you just need to get on a plane in 2 weeks time”.
-Miles was working with the European Mobile Laboratories and Stephan Günther who had establishe an entire network of diagnostic laboratories in West Africa and had previously sequenced 180 Ebola samples working with the University of Liverpool.

 Well - I’m not a lab guy - but I did think about going.